Frequently Asked Questions about Immunizations

 I have questions about the Hepatitis B Vaccine.

 My child received 3 doses of Hepatitis B vaccine as an infant.
-Do I sign the consent form?
+Does my child still need this vaccine?

-No. You do not need to sign the grade 7 consent for Hepatitis B vaccination.
+No. Your child does not need another dose of Hepatitis B vaccination if the intervals between the three doses are correct.
 The three doses of Hepatitis B your child received as a baby should provide lifetime immunity.
 The National Advisory Committee for Immunization (NACI) does not recommend a booster dose for healthy individuals.

 Is Twinrix® a Hepatitis B vaccine?

-Twinrix® or Twinrix®Junior is a vaccine that contains both Hepatitis B and Hepatitis A vaccine.
+Twinrix® or Twinrix®Junior is a vaccine that protects against both the Hepatitis B and Hepatitis A virus.
 Some people purchase these vaccines when they are planning to travel to countries where Hepatitis B and/or Hepatitis A are common.

 My child received two doses of Twinrix Junior when he was small.
 Should I sign a consent for my child to receive Hepatitis B vaccine in grade 7 at school?

-We recommend that you discuss with your doctor (or the office where you received your vaccine) to see if your child needs another dose of the vaccine.
-We recommend that you complete the third dose of Twinrix® Junior at your doctor's office if needed.
-There will be a charge for Twinrix® Junior at your doctor's office because it is not publicly funded in Ontario.
+We recommend that you discuss with your health care provider (or the office where the vaccines were given) to see if your child needs another dose of the vaccine.
+We recommend that you complete the third dose of Twinrix® Junior at your health care provider's office if needed.
+There will be a charge for Twinrix® Junior because it is not publicly funded in Ontario.

-If you prefer to have your child receive publicly funded Hepatitis B, they will then be complete for their Hepatitis B vaccines, but may require a final dose of Hepatitis A from the doctor's office to be completely protected against both Hepatitis B and Hepatitis A. Please ensure that your child's record is updated with the correct dates of the vaccines.
+If you prefer to have your child receive the publicly funded Hepatitis B vaccine at school, they will then be complete for their Hepatitis B vaccines, but may require a final dose of Hepatitis A from their health care provider's office to be completely protected against both Hepatitis B and Hepatitis A. Please ensure that your child's record is updated with the correct dates of the vaccines.

-No. Research has recently shown that students who received 2 doses of Twinrix®Junior vaccine, 6 months apart have shown an equivalent antibody response to those who received all three doses of Twinrix® Junior.
-For this reason, they are considered to have completed their Hepatitis B and Hepatitis A series so they don't need to receive another Hepatitis B vaccination.
+No. Research has recently shown that students who received 2 doses of Twinrix®Junior vaccine given 6 months apart, have shown an equivalent antibody response to those who received all three doses of Twinrix® Junior.
+For this reason, they are considered to have completed their Hepatitis B and Hepatitis A series, so they don't need to receive another Hepatitis B vaccination.
 Please ensure that your child's record is updated with the correct dates of the vaccines.

 My child was born in another province and received three doses of DTaP-IPV-HB-Hib vaccine (Diptheria, Tetanus, Pertussis, Polio, Hepatitis B and Haemophilus influenzae type B) as an infant, does my child need another dose of Hepatitis B for a booster dose?